Behind the Wheel in GeorgiaPage Overview

 If you want to obtain your provisional/intermediate license when you are between under 17 years old, you must also complete a Georgia Driver’s Ed course, which includes driving training.

 You can begin the GDL program when you are at least 15 years old by applying for your instructional permit and enrolling in a driver’s training course.

 For more information, please visit our pages on those topics:

 Behind-the-wheel driver’s training is required if you are younger than 17 years old and are applying for your provisional driver’s license.

-To satisfy the requirement, you must first obtain your learner’s permit.
-Once you have your permit, you can enroll in a Driver’s Ed program, which will include at least 6 hours of behind-the-wheel training with a driving instructor.
+To satisfy the requirement, you must first obtain your instructional permit.
+Once you have your permit, you can enroll in a Driver’s Ed program, which will include at least 30 hours of classroom training and 6 hours of behind-the-wheel training with a driving instructor.

 Generally, you’ll begin the in-car instruction after you complete the classroom component of your program.